RuiPinh0/oauth2-service/README.md

 ## Overview

 A Node.js (TypeScript) backend service that issues OAuth2-compatible tokens using the Client Credentials Grant (RFC 6749).
-Deployable to AWS Lambda (API Gateway) or EC2.
-Token signing uses AWS KMS if configured, otherwise a local secret.
+Deployable in EC2 and using client credentials from AWS Secret Manager service, could/should be twards a encrypted DB, but for simplicity this was the choosen method.
+Token signing uses AWS KMS with standart encrypton algorithm.

 ## Setup